When it comes to increasing pressure on the characters in a story, look to the negative influences available within the structure.

 Why the Story Consequences and not the Story Goal?

-The Goal of a story represents the focal point, or point of intention, for all the characters in the Overall Story Throughline.
+The Goal of a story represents the focal point, or point of intention, for all the characters in the Objective Story Throughline.
 The Goal functions as a positive motivator.

 The Consequence of a story functions as a negative motivator.
 If the Goal motivates initiative, the Consequence inspires reticence.
 The differential between the two motivates the entire narrative.
 This is why many say you can't write a Goal without a Consequence.
 You can't move towards something if you don't know what you're moving away from.